 Edward had accompanied his father into exile in Normandy in 1016.
 Brought up in Normandy from the age of twelve, he had acquired the tastes and outlook of a Norman and was extremely fond of his Norman relations including his cousin William, the future Conqueror.
 His Danish half-brother, Hardicanute, the son of his mother's second marriage to King Canute, invited Edward to England and made him welcome at his court.

 A truce was negotiated by the opposing sides in the quarrel.
-At a subsequent meeting of the Witan, Godwine's unruly son, Sweyn, was outlawed and Godwine and Harold summoned to appear before the assembly.
-They refused without first obtaining a promise of safe conduct, which was denied to them.
-Sentence of banishment was passed against Godwine and Harold.
+At a subsequent meeting of the Witan, Godwine's unruly son, Sweyn was outlawed and Godwine and Harold summoned to appear before the assembly.
+They refused without first obtaining a promise of safe-conduct, which was denied to them.
+The sentence of banishment was passed against Godwine and Harold.
 Edward then seized the opportunity to be rid of his Queen, Godwine's daughter, Edith, whom he deprived of all her jewellery and consigned to a convent.

 Godwine and Harold returned in force and gained much support, they demanded the King restore their confiscated estates, after initial prevarication, Edward, eager to prevent civil war, agreed to a compromise, all the Normans were outlawed and Edward was obliged to restore the estates of Godwine and his sons and take back his ill used Queen.